pyranid/pyranid/README.md

   .build();

 // Binds parameters to a SQL PreparedStatement.
-// You might use out-of-the-box defaults...
-PreparedStatementBinder basicPreparedStatementBinder = PreparedStatementBinder.withDefaultConfiguration();

-// ...or turn some knobs.
 // CustomParameterBinders supply "surgical" overrides to handle custom types.
-// Here, we transform List<UUID> types into a comma-delimited string PreparedStatementBinder preparedStatementBinder = PreparedStatementBinder.withCustomParameterBinders(List.of( new CustomParameterBinder() {
+// Here, we transform Money instances into a DB-friendly string representation PreparedStatementBinder preparedStatementBinder = PreparedStatementBinder.withCustomParameterBinders(List.of( new CustomParameterBinder() {
     @Nonnull